TelemetryHarbor/harbor-docs/docs/data-ingestion/java.md

 1. Import the necessary classes
 2. Set up the API endpoint and your API key
-3. Create a JSON array string with multiple sensor data points
+3. Create a JSON array string with multiple ship data points
 4. Send a POST request to the batch API endpoint
 5. Print the response